gamesbook/protograf/docs/source/additional_concepts.rst

 of names to use is already chosen for you.
-However, if you want to start using some additional options, such as giving `assigned names`_ to reuse items in multiple places, then you need to be aware of the wider set of so-called "reserved" names that are available as part of Python.
+However, if you want to start using some additional options, such as giving `assigned names`_ to reuse items in multiple places, then you need to be aware of the wider set of so-called "reserved" names that are built-in to Python.

 ..
 WARNING::

-   If your assigned name is the same as a reserved name, then you'll overwite it and your scripts may fail in *very* strange ways!!
+   If your assigned name is the same as a reserved name / keyword then you will overwite it and your script may fail in *very* strange ways!!

+.. _reserved-names-concept:

 Reserved Names
 --------------

-Basic built-in names include: False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield
+Basic built-in *keywords* include:

+False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield

-Python also has a number of built-in functions, used to carry out common operations.
+Python also has a number of built-in *functions*, used to carry out common operations.
+These function names include:

-Function names include: abs, aiter, all, anext, any, ascii, bin, bool, breakpoint, bytearray, bytes, callable, chr, classmethod, compile, complex, delattr, dict, dir, enumerate, eval, exec, filter, float, format, frozenset, getattr, globals, hasattr, hash, help, hex, id,
+abs, aiter, all, anext, any, ascii, bin, bool, breakpoint, bytearray, bytes, callable, chr, classmethod, compile, complex, delattr, dict, dir, enumerate, eval, exec, filter, float, format, frozenset, getattr, globals, hasattr, hash, help, hex, id,